mmomtchev/magickwand.js/README.md

 The default WASM version is also fully self-contained and its size range is from 1.5MB (*minimal, compressed w/ brotli*) to 5MB (*default full build compressed w/ gzip*) depending on the supported image formats.

 Both versions support synchronous and asynchronous multi-threaded operations with an identical API and identical TypeScript bindings.
 WASM requires `SharedArrayBuffer` (read about [COOP / COEP](https://web.dev/articles/coop-coep)).
-The Node.js native bindings also support OpenMP multithreading and SIMD instructions.
+The Node.js native version also support OpenMP multithreading and SIMD instructions.

 The project is currently to be considered of beta quality, but it is actively developed and maintained because of it its special status as SWIG Node-API showcase project.
 It is a testament to SWIG Node-API's capabilities, namely producing a 400k C++ lines multi-threaded and dual-environment project out of 600 lines of SWIG code.